jordanhiltunen/reprise/README.md

 in your application?

 At time of writing, alternative gems' solutions to this problem are somewhat wanting:
-- **None**: It is entirely the responsibility of the client application to handle occurrence exclusions, despite this logic being core to the domain of recurring schedule management.
 - **Date-based exclusion**: Client applications can pass specific dates when occurrences should be excluded.
   This is not sufficient except for in the most simple of circumstances.
 Again, consider our hypothetical Monday @ 12:30 PM recurring series: being able to exclude a specific _date_ from your recurrence rule still